Cosmology with LIGO/Virgo dark sirens: Hubble parameter and modified gravitational wave propagation

-We begin by showing the results for the BBHs in the O1-O2 runs.
-In Table~\ref{tab:O2events} we list the O1-O2 BBH events, including some relevant data such as distance and masses, and the completeness at their nominal location (defined as in footnote~\ref{foot:evcompl}), computed using cone completion, in B band and in K band, and using mask completion, again in B and K band.
+We now present our results, using the BBH detections of the O1-O2 runs and of the O3a run.
+In Table~\ref{tab:O2events} we list the O1-O2 BBH events, including some relevant data such as distance and masses, and the completeness at their nominal location (defined as in footnote~\ref{foot:evcompl}), computed using cone completion (in B band and in K band), and using mask completion (again, in B band and K band).
 Observe that mask completeness gives higher values than cone completeness.
 This can be traced to the fact that cone completeness extends the region ${\cal S}$ toward larger redshifts compared to mask completeness, and increasing the redshift the catalog becomes less complete.
-In this sense, mask completeness seems a more faithful measure of completeness.
-In any case, we see that only few events have a completeness higher than, say, $0.5$ (3 or 4 events, depending on cone or mask completion, and B or K band).
+In this sense, mask completeness seems a more faithful measure of the local completeness.
+In any case, we see that only few events have a high completeness.
+For instance, using mask completeness, both in B and K band there are 4 events that exceed a threshold $P_{\rm th}=0.5$, that reduce to 3 events if we raise the threshold to $P_{\rm th}=0.7$.
+We also observe that, for the majority of events, K band completeness is higher than B band completeness (the same happens for O3a data).
+We will discuss this further in app.~\ref{sect:dependence_results}, and this will lead us to chose K-band in our baseline model.
 Observe also that events at comparable redshifts can have very different completeness level, according to our quasi-local notions of completeness (compare, for instance, GW170809 with GW170818).
-This shows the importance of using a quasi-local notion of completeness such as one of one of those that we have introduced, rather than using a notion of completeness obtained from a $4\pi$ average.
+This shows the importance of using a quasi-local notion of completeness such as one of those that we have introduced, rather than a notion of completeness obtained from a $4\pi$ average.

-Fig.~\ref{fig:H0_O2_fourplots} shows the corresponding posteriors for $H_0$ for mask completeness (upper panels) and cone completeness (lower panels), and, in each row, homogeneous completion (left) and multiplicative completion (right).
-We see that the posteriors are quite broad, but still a significant peak emerges.
-From the comparison of these plots, it appears that the results are quite consistent, and a somewhat more pronounced peak emerges using mask completeness and multiplicative completion, that we will henceforth use as our standard choice.

-Fig.~\ref{fig:best6O2} shows how the posterior for the case $P_{\rm th}=0.2$, already shown as the violet line in the upper right panel of Fig.~\ref{fig:H0_O2_fourplots}, gets its contribution from the six events that pass this threshold.

-Fig.~\ref{fig:H0_O2_K} is the same as the upper right panel of Fig.~\ref{fig:H0_O2_fourplots}, but using K-band luminosity weighting.
-We see that K-band and B-band luminosity weightings give consistent results.